mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Overview

 \section{System Overview}

-The mmE-Loc enhances the mmWave radar with an event camera to achieve accurate and low-latency drone ground localization, allowing the drone to rapidly adjust its location state and perform a precise landing.
-Given the critical importance of safety in commercial drone operations, mmE-Loc can work in conjunction with RTK or visual markers to ensure precise and robust landing performance.
-In this section, we mathematically introduce the problem that mmE-Loc tries to address and provide an overview of the system design.
+\RR{ mmE-Loc integrates an event camera with mmWave radar for accurate, low-latency drone ground localization, enabling rapid position adjustments for precise landing.
+For safety-critical commercial operations, mmE-Loc can complement RTK or visual markers to ensure precise landing.
+This section formally defines the problem mmE-Loc addresses and provides an overview of the system design. }